If you are in crisis:

 - Aloha High School's 80 Reasons to Stay - Suicide Prevention Video

-- Suicide Prevention in Washington County - An Overview
+- Suicide Prevention in Washington County - September 2015 update

 - Suicide Prevention Trainings in Washington County